 1. Design Consideration –

-· The width and thickness of the fin are designed taking into consideration the design load and safety factor.
+· The engineering team designed the width and thickness of the fin taking into consideration the design load and safety factor.

-· The height of the fin was decided based on the panel grid height and the location of openable windows.
+· The engineering team decided the height of the fin based on the panel grid height and the location of openable windows.

 2. Ergonomics and Cost aspects –

-· The extrusion size was optimized and the wastage for the total fin was a meager 2.5%.
+· The engineering team optimized the extrusion size and the wastage for the total fin was a meagre 2.5%.

 · The horizontal fin element was cut diagonally from the total extrusion to give better yield.